 On this page

 The medical out-of-pocket limit is the most you pay during a calendar year for covered services from network providers.
-Once you meet this limit for the year, the plan pays 100 percent of the allowed amount for covered services from network providers.
+After you meet this limit for the year, the plan pays covered services by network providers.

-- $4,000 maximum per family (two or more enrolled under one subscriber’s account).
+The UMP Plus medical out-of-pocket limit is $2,000 per person, with a maximum of $4,000 per family (two or more enrolled under one account).

 - Inpatient and emergency room copays.